 Smart Blood Pressure – a mobile app to help track blood pressure, with tips to keep the numbers in a healthy range.

 If you would like to become pregnant, talk with your provider about any adjustments to your blood pressure medication and your blood pressure target numbers.
 Some medications are considered safer than others during pregnancy.
-Check out this information from the American Heart Association on having a heart-healthy pregnancy, even before you conceive.
+Check out information from the American Heart Association on having a heart-healthy pregnancy, even before you conceive.

 Asthma is a chronic lung disease that causes episodes of wheezing, breathlessness, tightness in the chest, or coughing.
 Women with asthma may have more symptoms during certain times in their menstrual cycle, and asthma can also cause problems during pregnancy.
 You can help prevent or stop asthma attacks with medicine and by staying away from your asthma triggers, such as pollen, mold, or air pollution.
 Check out resources and tools for living with asthma from the Asthma and Allergy Foundation of America.

 In a healthy person, the immune system fights invaders, such as bacteria and viruses.
 But in a person with an autoimmune disease, such as lupus, rheumatoid arthritis, multiple sclerosis, psoriasis, Hashimoto’s hypothyroidism, and Crohn’s disease, the body’s immune system releases inflammatory chemicals that attack healthy cells.
 Women are more likely than men to have an autoimmune disease, making up nearly 80% of the people who suffer from these conditions.
 The Office on Women’s Health has a comprehensive list of autoimmune diseases and links to disease-specific information and tools.
 Also, the American Autoimmune Related Diseases Association has tools and resources, including links to local support groups.